IRS Enforcement of FBAR Violations

 The concept of willfulness in the civil FBAR arena is different than it is in everyday phraseology and/or criminal tax matters.
 There are two important considerations when determining whether a person is non-willful, or if the person meets the lower threshold for willfulness.

-Enhanced FBAR Penalty for Quiet Disclosure
+Enhanced FBAR Fine for Quiet Disclosure

 Oftentimes, when a person has to go back and file prior-year FBAR, their biggest concern (understandably so far the potential penalties which can be staggering).
 One of the biggest risks, which can lead to both civil and criminal FBAR violations is a quiet disclosure.

 Here’s why: if a person file is a quiet disclosure, then they are acknowledging that they were supposed to file but knowingly and intentionally filing outside of the amnesty procedures.
 If they were to get investigated by the IRS, it could lead to a criminal investigation.
-This does not seem worth it, especially when the individual was clearly non-willful and they even qualify for a penalty waiver under the streamline foreign offshore procedures –or at least qualified to make a reasonable cost submission and seek a penalty waiver.
+This does not seem worth it, especially when the individual was clearly non-willful and they even qualify for a fine waiver under the streamline foreign offshore procedures –or at least qualified to make a reasonable cost submission and seek a fine waiver.

 We Specialize in Streamlined & Offshore Voluntary Disclosure